Role Scorecards: The Performance Management Tool That Replaces Job Descriptions

 3. Behavioral Expectations.
 Three to five observable behaviors are required for success in this role within your culture.
 While Key Responsibilities define what must be delivered, Behavioral Expectations define how someone must work to be successful here.
 These are not personality traits or skills.
 They are specific, observable actions you can give feedback on after a single interaction.
 This is where culture stops being aspirational and becomes coachable.

 4. Decision Authority.
 What this role can decide independently versus what requires approval, and from whom.
 Most CEOs underbuild this section.
 Skipping it does not make decisions go away.
 It just routes everything through escalation by default.
-Done well, this section gives the role holder room to operate and gives the CEO their calendar back.
+Done well, this section gives the role holder room to operate and returns the CEO's calendar.

 5. Other Expectations.
 Three to five role-specific requirements beyond standard company policy.
 Travel, reporting cadence, board presentations, on-call rotations, external representation, and industry engagement.
 The discipline is to capture what is unique to this role, not what applies to every employee.
 If it belongs in the employee handbook, it does not belong here.